The 2017 Birds in Art prospectus will be available in December 2016.

 - The Museum coordinates the Birds in Art tour after the exhibition closes in Wausau.
 Artists are encouraged to make their artworks available for the tour; however, it is not mandatory.
 Notification of an artist’s inclusion in the tour occurs in mid-September.

-- The Museum generally acquires four to five artworks from Birds in Art each year.
+- The Museum generally acquires six to eight artworks from Birds in Art each year.

 Direct correspondence to